Skip to content

 state := core.NewState()

-state.Set("user_message", "What's the weather in Paris?")
+state.Set("user_query", "What's the weather in Paris?")

 state.Set("temperature", 22.5)

-// Metadata - information about the data
+// Processing metadata - information about the processing

-state.SetMeta("confidence", "0.95")
+state.SetMeta("confidence_score", "0.95")

-state.SetMeta("source", "weather-api")
+state.SetMeta("data_source", "weather-api")

-state.SetMeta("timestamp", time.Now().Format(time.RFC3339))
+state.SetMeta("processed_at", time.Now().Format(time.RFC3339))

-1. State Creation
+State Creation Patterns

 go

-// Create empty state
+// 1.
+Empty state

 state := core.NewState()

-// Create state with initial data
+// 2.
+State with initial data (returns State interface)

 initialData := map[string]any{